Matt Blair

 • Either of these will narrow the focus of the team and allow you to produce on the tasks you’re selected more quickly.

-These fixes, no matter what you choose, are slow.
+These changes to your process or organization structure, no matter what you choose, take time to enact.
 You’re fighting months or years of inaction.
-Conversely, the same thing that makes these fixes slow makes them extremely durable once they’re in effect.
+Conversely, the same thing that makes these changes slow to enact makes them extremely durable once they’re in effect.

 Recent Posts